jhawthorn/discard/README.md

 **Default scope**

 It's usually undesirable to add a default scope.
-It will take more time and cause more headaches in the lon run.
-But if you know you need it, I believe you ❤, and it's easy to add yourself.
+It will take more effort to work around and will cause more headaches.
+If you know you need a default scope, it's easy to add yourself ❤.

 ``` ruby
 class Post < ActiveRecord::Base